Latin American spring

 The Latin American Spring (Primavera Latinoamericana, Primavera Latino-americana) was a series of anti-government protests and uprisings that spread across much of Latin America between the late 2010s and early 2020s.
 These protests are a response to opposing neoliberal economic policies and negligence in the COVID-19 pandemic.
+The term was first coined by British newspaper The Guardian to describe series of escalation in Latin America in 2019.